vcameron1/Metapop_ms/manuscript/manuscript.md

 **DG** Mettre emphase surtout sur les éléments qui rendent la grive intéressants : associé aux sommets de montagne, structure naturellement en patch.
 Dépendance au climat et à l'habitat.
 Espèce à statut précaire.

 The model was inspired to simulate the Bicknell's thrush, a threatened bird characteristic of species of interest to decision makers and policy (COSEWIC).
-The Bicknell's thrush has a highly restricted breeding range in Canada that is considered to be vulnerable to climate warming, and for which the thrush's survival is considerend threatened ().
-As a habitat specialist with specific climate requirements, it is found during its breeeding season on mountaintops doninated by dense coniferous forests and cool climate (COSEWIC, Cadieux 2019).
+The Bicknell's thrush is found during its breeeding season on mountaintops doninated by dense coniferous forests and cool climate (COSEWIC, Cadieux 2019).
-By its nature, the structure of its distribution is patchy (Box ..).
+Unfavorable climatic conditions are predicted to increase at the edges of boreal forest patches with the warming of climate and the lag in boreal species response [BOX, COSEWIC, @vissault_slow_2020].
+With preferences for habitats and specific climate requirements, the Bicknell's thrush is a good example of a species with a fragmented distribution structure.
+As a result, its breeding range is highly restricted in Canada.
+Climate change could therefore pose a major threat to the persistence of the Bicknell's thrush in Canada.
-We demonstrate the ability of a coupled metapopulation model to project the Bicknell's thrush distribution in Northestern America and the forest response to different climate changes scenarios.
+In the following sections, we demonstrate the ability of a coupled metapopulation model to project the Bicknell's thrush distribution in Northestern America and the forest response to different climate changes scenarios.

 ## Methods